Hypoxic-Ischemic Encephalopathy Clinical Presentation

 Pupils may be dilated, fixed, or poorly reactive to light.

-Seizures occur early and often and may be initially resistant to conventional treatments.
+Seizures are delayed, can be severe and may be initially resistant to conventional treatments.
 The seizures are usually generalized, and their frequency may increase during the 24-48 hours after onset, correlating with the phase of reperfusion injury.
 As the injury progresses, seizures subside and the EEG becomes isoelectric or shows a burst suppression pattern.
 At that time, wakefulness may deteriorate further, and the fontanelle may bulge, suggesting increasing cerebral edema.

 Irregularities of heart rate and blood pressure (BP) are common during the period of reperfusion injury, as is death from cardiorespiratory failure.